sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch9"></a>
 # Step 7: Define the Loss Functions

-The discriminator loss function below compares real images to a matrix of 1s and fake images to a matrix of 0s.
-The perfect discriminator will output all 1s for real images and all 0s for fake images.
-The discriminator loss outputs the average of the real and generated loss.
+The discriminator loss function computes the difference between a real image and a matrix of 1s, and between a fake image and a matrix of 0s.
+A perfect discriminator will output all 1s for real images and all 0s for fake images.
+The discriminator loss outputs the average of the true loss and the generated loss.

 ```
 with strategy.scope():